 - Single Tree trees are scattered and spaced apart more than 10 feet, as in streets, yards, some parks, and schools, individual trees are tracked and randomly sampled - Clustered Parks trees are relatively contiguous in park-like settings and change in canopy is tracked - Canopy trees are planted very close together, often but not required to be in riparian areas, significant mortality is expected, and change in canopy is tracked.
-The two main goals are to create a forest ecosystem and generate canopy planted is detailed in the Single Tree Credit Tool (attached) on the "planting list" sheet and dates of tree plantings are documented in the Declaration of Planting document.
+The two main goals are to create a forest ecosystem and generate canopy new parks.
+Any tree that dies will be replaced that year over the course of the next 25 years while the project is included in the registry.